TLS 1.3 vs TLS 1.2 Understanding Key Security and Performance Differences

 • TLS 1.3 supports 0-RTT for instant resume

-• Organizations should upgrade for better security and performance
+• Organizations should upgrade to the latest TLS version 1.3 for better security and performance

 TLS 1.3 vs TLS 1.2 Comparison Table